-- Prohibited from attending their place of work other than for the purposes of attending investigatory interviews or attending a disciplinary hearing. - Prohibited from contacting any pupil, parent, employee of the School or officer of the Council other than their representative or through the Investigating Officer.
-This does not prevent the employee from having social contact with their colleagues outside of the workplace, provided the disciplinary issues that are the cause of the suspension are not discussed. - Prohibited from undertaking alternative employment with another employer. - Required to co-operate with the disciplinary investigation including any request to provide or identify documents and attend meetings. - Required to ensure that they are, and remain, contactable during normal working hours.
+- Paid leave (i.e. management leave) - 9.5 Suspension is a neutral act and does not constitute part of the formal disciplinary procedure.
+Failure to observe the terms of suspension will however, constitute a disciplinary offence (see paragraph 9.6) - 9.6 During the period of suspension, unless otherwise informed, the employee is: - Prohibited from attending their place of work other than for the purposes of attending investigatory interviews or attending a disciplinary hearing. - Prohibited from contacting any pupil, parent, employee of the School or officer of the Council other than their representative or through the Investigating Officer.
+This does not prevent the employee from having social contact with their colleagues outside of the work place, provided the disciplinary issues that are the cause of the suspension are not discussed. - Prohibited from undertaking alternative employment with another employer. - Required to co-operate with the disciplinary investigation including any request to provide or identify documents and attend meetings. - Required to ensure that they are, and remain, contactable during normal working hours. - 9.7 Suspension will be for the shortest time possible.
+Suspension, however, will usually continue until either it is decided not to proceed with a disciplinary hearing against the employee or the disciplinary hearing has taken place and the employee has been informed of the outcome.
+Where the employee is suspended for a long period there shall be a monthly review to determine whether the suspension should continue.